CodeForPhilly/project-ops/README.md

 ### Schema Validation

 The repository includes JSON Schema definitions in the `.schemas/` directory that provide validation and autocompletion in VSCode while editing the YAML files with the "YAML" VSCode extension by Red Had installed.

+### Continuous Integration

+A GitHub Actions workflow automatically validates all YAML files against their respective schemas on every push and pull request that modifies YAML or schema files.
+This ensures that all configuration files remain valid as changes are made.